-Explore every corner of Scotland with four or eight days’ unlimited travel by rail, sail, and coach.
+Explore every corner of Scotland with the Spirit of Scotland travel pass.
+Enjoy four or eight days’ unlimited travel by rail and coach.

 In a nutshell

 Highland wilderness.
 City luxury.
 Something in between.
 What’s the true spirit of Scotland?
 This ticket gives you the chance to find out.
-Travel by road, rail and sea across the length and breadth of Scotland.
+Travel by road and rail across the length and breadth of Scotland.
 Where you stop is up to you.

 Here’s what you get:

-- And ferry rides too — crossings to Mull and Skye with CalMac are free, and you get 20% off Northlink Ferries to Orkney and Shetland.
+- Ferry rides - 20% off Northlink Ferries to Orkney and Shetland

 What about kids’ tickets and railcards?